sourmash-bio/2025-sourmash-ncbi-viral-databases/README.md

-# 2025-sourmash-eukaryotic-databases
+# 2025-sourmash-ncbi-viral-databases

-Build infrastructure for creating sourmash databases from NCBI for all eukaryotic reference genomes.
+Build infrastructure for creating sourmash databases from NCBI for all viral genomes.

 The strategy is:

+* use the NCBI datasets API to retrieve accessions and taxids for all the viral genomes in NCBI; create a lineage CSV for them.
-* use the directsketch plugin to build high rez (scaled=1000, k=21/31/51) for all euks, and put them all in a directory outside of sourmash-db;
+* use the directsketch plugin to build skip-mer sketches for all of them: `-p skipm2n3,k=24,scaled=50`
-* (this repo) make the various collection accession/taxid lists directly from NCBI;
-* (this repo) build the full set of euk collections, downsampled to scaled=10_000

 ## How to install taxdump for taxonkit